d2l-ai/d2l-en/chapter_hyperparameter_optimization/sh-async.md

 ## Summary

 Compared to random search, successive halving is not quite as trivial to run in an asynchronous distributed setting.
-To avoid synchronisation points, we have to promote configurations as quickly as possible to the next rung level, even if this means we promote the wrong configuration.
-In practice, this usually does not hurt so much, and the gains of asynchronous versus synchronous scheduling are usually much  higher than the loss of the suboptimal decision making.
+To avoid synchronisation points, we promote configurations as quickly as possible to the next rung level, even if this means promoting some wrong ones.
+In practice, this usually does not hurt much, and the gains of asynchronous versus synchronous scheduling are usually much higher than the loss of the suboptimal decision making.

 ## Exercises